dchukwurah/dchukwurah/README.md

 ### 👋 Hi there, I'm Doz!

-👨‍💻 I'm a Consultant in Technology with over 4 years experience in Automation and Testing, I am currently working as a DevOps Engineer.
+👨‍💻 I'm a Consultant in Technology with over 4 years experience in Automation Testing, I am currently training as a DevOps Engineer.

 🔭 Keen to work on interesting projects with people who are passionate about delivering quality.